Sudanese factions sign power-sharing deal | The China Post

 Read more: EU suspends migration control projects in Sudan amid repression fears

-Protest leader Ahmed Rabie and the deputy head of the military council General Mohamed Hamdan Daglo signed the declaration at a ceremony in Khartoum attended by African Union and Ethiopian mediators.
+Protest leader Ahmed Rabie and the deputy head of Sudan’s Transitional Military Council, General Mohamed Hamdan Daglo, signed the declaration at a ceremony in Khartoum attended by mediators from the African Union and Ethiopia.

-The declaration builds on a landmark July power-sharing deal and provides for a joint civilian-military ruling body to oversee the formation of a transitional civilian government and parliament to govern for a three-year transition period.
+The declaration builds on July’s landmark power-sharing deal and provides for a joint civilian-military ruling body to oversee the formation of a transitional civilian government and parliament to govern for a three-year transition period.

-The deal empowers the AFC to name the prime minister, giving the coalition two-thirds of the seats in Sudan’s Legislative Council, Ibtisam Senhoury, a member of the technical committee that drew up the declaration, said on Saturday.
+The deal empowers the AFC to name the prime minister, giving the coalition two-thirds of the seats in Sudan’s National Legislature, Ibtisam Senhoury, a member of the committee that drew up the declaration, said on Saturday.

 Read more: Sudan: Deadly crackdown probe results spark fresh protests